Last Updated: February 6, 2020

 Ready to hang your new pictures and artwork?
 Don’t go rogue!
-Get that tape measure and follow our guidelines for how high to hang pictures, to give your home a balanced and professionally decorated look.
+Get that tape measure and follow our guidelines on how high to hang pictures, to give your home a balanced and professionally decorated look.

 Whether you're hanging beautiful family portraits or stunning scenes from your travel photography, these decorating tips will keep you and your guests from craning your necks.